 My name is Donna Davis, and I am a retired teacher.
 An academic’s dream retirement gig is reading all those books that have been calling to us from the corners of our shelves, and so I have gone from the classroom to paradise.
 This blog has provided me the chance to read and review excellent literature before it hits the stores, and so I am delightfully busy with the printed word.

 My purpose in creating this blog is to share books about the things, people, and events that affect every day people the most, both fictionally and in nonfiction, across a wide array of genres.

-This blog is creeping up on its third anniversary.
+This blog recently passed its sixth anniversary.
 Statistics tell us that most blogs are abandoned by this time.
 I, however, have found my muse.
-My numbers are climbing–slowly, but always upward–and more importantly, I am having a really good time reading and sharing.
+I am having a really good time reading and sharing.

 It’s a treat to run across a brilliant debut novel, but I don’t accept, read, or review unsolicited manuscripts or self-published work.
 I also don’t run guest blogs.

 Net Galley has been an indispensable partner, though I also review books from other sources.
 Most of my favorite books come from the major publishing houses that have learned that although I am not always a flattering reviewer, I am a fair and dependable one.
 Special thanks go to Simon and Schuster, Random House, Putnam Penguin, Doubleday, and St. Martin’s Press, who consistently provide me with high quality literature.
 That said–as you can see–I am never shy when it comes to sharing my honest opinion about a book, regardless of who provided it.
 Because I sometimes have hard things to say about a galley, I like having a buffer between the author and me.
 So once again, since it’s been an issue lately: don’t offer me your “free” book.
 I prefer to get these through established sources.
 I do not reply to authors soliciting reviews.